Winners of the Science & SciLifeLab Prize for Young Scientists 2018

 Category: Genomics and Proteomics

-Title of essay: Pairing down to the essentials
+Title of essay: Paring down to the essentials

 Tim Wang received a bachelor’s degree in bioengineering from the University of California, Berkeley, and a Ph.D. in biology from the Massachusetts Institute of Technology.
 During his graduate studies, Tim pioneered the development of a novel method for conducting genome-wide genetic screens in human cells using the CRISPR/Cas9 system.
 He is currently investigating the structural and functional organization of neocortical circuits as a Helen Hay Whitney postdoctoral fellow at the Janelia Research Campus in the laboratory of Karel Svoboda.